 A 50mm (+/-1mm) thick aluminium plate should be attached to the front bulkhead of the survival cell through the mounting points of the frontal impact absorbing structure.
-The plate should:
+The plate should :

-- a) Measure 375mm (+/-1mm) wide x 375mm (+/-1mm) high. - b) Be fitted symmetrically about the car centre line. - c) Be fitted in a vertical sense in order to ensure force distribution is similar to that measured during the first frontal test. - d) Have four M10 x 30mm holes in the outer face arranged in a 125mm square pattern about its geometric centre.
-The test laboratory will then fit a 5mm thick 300mm x 275mm steel plate to these holes using a 5mm washer stack.
+- a) Measure 500mm (+/-1mm) wide x 375mm (+/-1mm) high. - b) Be fitted symmetrically about the car centre line.

+- c) Be fitted in a vertical sense in order to ensure force distribution is similar to that with the nose fitted. - d) Have six M10 x 30mm holes in the outer face arranged four off in a 125mm square pattern about its geometric centre.
+The other two holes shall be positioned symmetrically left and right on the vertical centreline of the plate, to form 125mm equal sided triangles with the respective square patterned holes.
+The test laboratory will then fit a 5mm thick 500mm x 275mm steel plate to these holes using a 5mm washer stack.